-Before you call a TCP SDK to send and subscribe to messages, you must create resources in the Message Queue for Apache RocketMQ console.
-You need to enter the resource information when calling the SDK.
+Before you call a TCP SDK to send and receive messages, you must create required resources in the Message Queue for Apache RocketMQ console.
+You must specify the resource parameters when you call the SDK.

 Message Queue for Apache RocketMQ provides SDKs for multiple programming languages to send and subscribe to messages over TCP and HTTP.
 To use Message Queue for Apache RocketMQ, you must create an instance, a topic, and a group ID.
 Due to client differences, a group ID cannot be used for both TCP clients and HTTP clients.
 Therefore, you must create group IDs for TCP clients and HTTP clients separately.

-When you use Message Queue for Apache RocketMQ, note the following network access restrictions:
+When you use Message Queue for Apache RocketMQ, take note of the following network access limits:

-- A topic can be accessed only by a producer or consumer with a group ID created on the same instance and the same region as the topic.
-For example, when a topic is created on instance A in the China (Hangzhou) region, the topic can be accessed only by the producer and consumer with a group ID created on instance A in the China (Hangzhou) region.
+- A topic can be accessed only by a producer or consumer with a group ID that is created on the same instance in the same region as the topic.
+For example, if a topic is created on instance A in the China (Hangzhou) region, the topic can be accessed only by a producer or consumer with a group ID that is created on instance A in the China (Hangzhou) region.